 I’ve been Kon-Marie-ing my house (more on that later, if it ever ends) and today tackled the bookshelf in my kitchen, which was overflowing with cookbooks.
 Since moving to Bangkok over a decade ago, the number of Thai cookbooks had quadrupled.
 It was time to rid myselfof a few dust catchers.
 On the opposite extreme is, Simple Thai Food: Classic Recipes from the Thai Home Kitchen, by Leela Punyaratabandhu.
 Published in 2014, and purchased by me as soon as I could get my hands on it, this is one cookbook I can’t imagine living without.

 Leela began blogging about Thai food back in 2008 to honor the memory of her mother and document her recipes.
 The same easy, conversational style that you can find on her award-winning blog, along with more charming anecdotes from her childhood in Bangkok, raised in a food-obsessed family fill this cookbook.
 In addition, you will find recipes for and the encouragement to try most of your favorite Thai dishes.

 CHAPTERS – ORGANIZATION

 The Thai dishes you have grown to love at restaurants at home and abroad are represented.
-Green papaya salad, chicken galangal soup, pad thai, curries.
+Green Papaya Salad (“Som Tom”), Chicken Galangal Soup, Pad Thai, Curries.
 Check, check, check and check.
-Ginger Chicken, Thai Omelet & grilled beef salad.
+Ginger Chicken, Thai Omelet & Grilled Beef Salad.
 Check, Check & Check.
 The few Thai dishes I enjoy that are MIA here were possibly disqualified due to complexity.
 Attempting egg noodle and wonton soup with red pork, for example, likely does not fit into the definition of simple cooking.
-Just writing it down is complicated.
+Just writing it out is complicated.

 I cook from this book all the time.